unitaryfund/metriq-app/README.md

 # [![](src/images/metriq_logo_primary_blue_inverted.png)](http://metriq.info)

 Metriq is a community-driven platform for hosting quantum benchmarks.
-It's main focus is to help answer the following question:
+Its main focus is to help answer the following question:

 > How does quantum computing platform X running software stack Y perform on workload Z and how has that changed over time?